House and Property Research

 The California Room at the Dr. Martin Luther King, Jr. Library has many resources for researching the history of your house.
 From city directories which show who lived where and what they did for a living to Sanborn maps which show the location and outlines of buildings on your property a century ago, the California Room can help you research your old house.

 San Jose City and vicinity Directories (1870-1979) – City Directories have listings by street name and surname beginning in 1913, before this they are by surname only.
 To be listed, a person or property must have been located within city limits when the directory was issued.
 Early San Jose directories include other cities in the area; the City Directories Index will help you determine coverage.
 An index key at the front of each directory will give you valuable information in deciphering symbols and abbreviations.
 In some of the older directories, occupation and ownership of property is listed.
-San José City Directories (1870 and 1920) are available online.
+San José City Directories for 1870, 1887 and 1920 are available online.
 See our City Directories page for more information on how to use this resource.

 Santa Clara County Tax Assessor Rolls – Tax Assessor Rolls are available at the Tax Assessor's Office and are also now available online.
 In addition, the California Room has Santa Clara County Tax Assessor Rolls (1979 -2007) on microfilm.
 These records can help determine ownership of a specific piece of property in Santa Clara County.